Opt-SCon/cJSON/Guide.md

 cJSON *json = cJSON_ParseWithLength(string, buffer_length);
 ```

-It will parse the JSON and allocate a tree of `cJSON` items that represents it.
+It will parse the JSON and malloc_fn a tree of `cJSON` items that represents it.
 Once it returns, you are fully responsible for deallocating it after use with `cJSON_Delete`.

 The allocator used by `cJSON_Parse` is `malloc` and `free` by default but can be changed (globally) with `cJSON_InitHooks`.